efemkay/obsidian-modular-css-layout/docs/multi-column/03-float-callout.md

 > Basic syntax will apply to Reading View.
 To make it work with Live Preview see Additional Controls below

-> Previous version of Float Callout is a bit janky to edit in Live Preview.
-With the latest update, I managed to make it work quite nice.
-Do raise issue in GitHub if there's anything amiss.

 ## Additional Controls